-The law covered by this opinion is limited to the current General Corporation Law of the State of Delaware.
+The law covered by this opinion is limited to the present law of the State of New York and the current General Corporation Law of the State of Delaware.
 We express no opinion as to the laws of any other jurisdiction and no opinion regarding the statutes, administrative decisions, rules, regulations or requirements of any county, municipality, subdivision or local authority of any jurisdiction.

-This opinion is being furnished in accordance with the requirements of Item 601(b)(5) of Regulation S-K promulgated under the Securities Act, as amended, or the rules and regulations of the Commission promulgated thereunder, and no opinion is expressed herein as to any matter pertaining to the contents of the Registration Statement, the Prospectus included in the Registration Statement or any prospectus supplement, other than as expressly stated herein with respect to the issue of the Resale Shares.
+This opinion is being furnished in accordance with the requirements of Item 601(b)(5) of Regulation S-K promulgated under the Securities Act, as amended, or the rules and regulations of the Commission promulgated thereunder, and no opinion is expressed herein as to any matter pertaining to the contents of the Registration Statement, the Prospectus included in the Registration Statement or any prospectus supplement, other than as expressly stated herein with respect to the Resale Shares, the Resale Warrants and the Warrant Shares.